automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 ## Configure U-boot parameters

+Follow the steps below to configure the boot from microSD card and to set screen resolution:

 * Turn the board on using the power switch.
 * Hit any key to stop autoboot (warning you have only few seconds).
-* Check if you have correct parameters for booting your board:
+* Type **print** to check if you have correct parameters for booting your board:
     * For machine m3ulcb:

     ```
 => print
 	baudrate=115200